 After our unforgettable birthdays, it was time to head back South towards Auckland as the end of our North Island road trip was near.
 From Takou River Lodge (nearby Kerikeri) to Whangateau took 3 hours.
 After the long drive, we chilled for the afternoon continuing our birthday celebrations at the amazing Whangateau Holiday Park.

 This was our last campsite in our New Zealand North Island itinerary but by no means least.
 The views from Whangateau Holiday Park were a definite highlight as it’s located on the shoreline of Matakana & Kowhai coast, you’re camped literally on the beach.

 For only NZ$35.20 (with Campermate discount) we had a large powered site, although you can pay a little extra to have an ocean front pitch.
 There are great communal facilities such as a kitchen/dining area and TV room as well as clean, hot showers although remember coins as they are NZ$0.50 each.

 For the last day in our New Zealand North Island itinerary we drove from Whangateau Holiday Park to Auckland which only took about 1 hour.
 This gave us the whole day to explore Auckland which was a little shock to the system to be back in such a big city after so long!

 Aotea Square is a large paved public area in the CBD used for concerts, festivals and events so check if there’s anything on during your time in Auckland.

-Our New Zealand North Island itinerary is officially over and after the busiest few weeks of our lives, it was time to fly to Melbourne to begin our Working Holiday Visa.
-Let us know how your New Zealand road trip goes and if you find any more hidden gems along the way, we’re constantly looking for excuses to return!
+Let us know how your NZ North island road trip goes and if you find any more hidden gems along the way, we’re constantly looking for excuses to return to improve this guide.